efeng2/k-in-a-row-agent/README.md

 Authors: Feng, Emily; Weston, Sam

-An agent for playing "K-in-a-Row with Forbidden Squares" and related games.
+An AI agent for playing "K-in-a-Row with Forbidden Squares" and related games.
-CSE 415, University of Washington
+CSE 415, University of Washington.
+It uses minimax and alpha-beta pruning to serach what the next best move of the game is.

 Agent Name: TicTacTimes